c4pt000/electric-car-charging-redesign/README.md

 5 kilowatt / 5 for 1 kilowatt

-0.75 gallons is 3 litters
+0.75 gallons is 3 liters

-600 grams is 1/5 of 3 litters
+600 grams is 1/5 of 3 liters

 is almost half a liter since a liter is 1000g